vprusso/toqito/docs/tutorials.state_exclusion.rst

     >>> from toqito.states import trine
     >>> from toqito.state_props import is_mutually_orthogonal
     >>> print(f"Are states mutually orthogonal: {is_mutually_orthogonal(trine())}")
-    "Are states mutually orthogonal: False"
+    Are states mutually orthogonal: False

 An interesting property of these states is that they are antidistinguishable but *not* distinguishable.